prvst/TrypViewer/README.txt

 -Windows: just double-click the executable.

--Linux: in a terminal write: java - jar TrypViewer.jar
+-Linux: in a terminal write: java -jar TrypViewer.jar

 VERSIONS: